rgrannell1/weather-page/readme.md

 Caveat emptor!
 A future release may find out your current location using the ```<geo>``` html5 tag, to give you weather for your current location.
 This **will not** be stored or sent to a remote location or sinister three-letter agency.
+You will be prompted to allow this each time, by your browser itself.

 ## 1 Installation